Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module3_datatype/README.md

 + Run Vitis and harware emulation (as described in module 1).
 + Run Vitis Analyser to measure impact on resources used and performance improvement.

-Did it shorten kernel execution time?
+:point_right: Did it shorten kernel execution time?

 + Run Vitis HLS to measure detailed parameters including the II (remember, the II is the initiationinterval, the ability of the generated hardware to consume data every <II> clock cycle).